Mexidense/laravel-ddd-skeleton/README.md

 - src: Contains code sources of the whole of application.
     - Common/Infrastructure: Contains all of related common infrastructure that the application may need to share.
         - Laravel: Contains required files for Laravel framework.
 The file paths are set up on Application.php file.
-    - Users: Contains all of related user domain.
+    - User: Contains all of related user domain.
 Following the layered architecture, here we have:
         - Infrastructure
         - Application
         - Domain
 - test:
     - Common: All unit and feature tests.
-    - Users: All unit and feature tests.
+    - User: All unit and feature tests.

 ```batch
 .